neuroinformatics-unit/actions/README.md

 If you are using Github Actions you are probably already

 ## test
-Runs Python tests using and uploads a coverage report to `codecov`.
+Runs Python tests using `tox`, and uploads a coverage report to `codecov`.
+A `tox.ini` file must be present in the root of the repository.

+Example usage for running tests across a matrix of operating systems and Python versions:
 Example usage for running tests across a matrix of operating systems and Python versions: